 Guidance in Understanding

-In order to provide any help of guidance to students, there must be an understanding of the causes.
-There are multiple reasons, but here are 10 common causes of misbehavior:
+In order to provide any help or guidance to students, there must be an understanding of the causes.
+There are multiple reasons, but here are ten common causes of misbehavior:

-3. teacher is picking on them (unintentionally or intentionally)
+- The teacher is picking on them (unintentionally or intentionally).

-7. feel the rules within the classroom or the school are unfair
+- They feel the rules within the classroom or the school are unfair.

-8. being bullied or harassed by other students
+- They are being bullied or harassed by other students.

-9. feel mentally and physically exhausted, i.e. tired, hungry
+- They feel mentally and physically exhausted, i.e. tired or hungry

-Once the cause or causes have been identified then a panel of people needs to get together, much like a SIT for Special Education.
-A counselor, teachers, parents, and administration need to be involved to develop a plan of action to meet the students’ individual needs.
+Once the cause or causes have been identified, then a panel needs to get together, much like a SIT for Special Education.
+A counselor, teachers, parents, and administration need to be involved to develop a plan of action to meet the student's individual needs.
 It is also important to monitor it.
 Do changes need to be made?
 What is and is not working?
 Have grades improved?
 Has behavior improved?
 Have there been any additional suspensions?
 Questions of this nature need to be asked to ensure that all is being done to help each and every student who needs help.

-I was discussing the idea of suspensions with a Facebook friend of mine, Ruth Crocombe, and had a fabulous discussion.
+I was discussing the idea of suspensions with a Facebook friend of mine, and we had a fabulous discussion.
 She told me that one of the schools she had taught at required the in-school suspended students to ask permission to come back into the room.
-I immediately thought, how wonderful.
-It is requiring the students to be held accountable for their actions and it requires the students to share what they had done and how they are going to improve their behavior within the classroom.
+I immediately thought, "How wonderful.
+It is requiring the students to be held accountable for their actions, and it requires the students to share what they had done and how they are going to improve their behavior within the classroom."
 Of course, the teacher has to be willing to work with the student.
 Sometimes, teachers just want to give up.
 Yet, it is more important than ever to be willing to work with the suspended students.
 The student needs to know the teachers care.
-Everyone wants to feel loved and appreciated despite our shortcomings.
+Everyone wants to feel loved and appreciated despite their shortcomings.
 Kids are no different.
-We all want to feel as if we count for something good and worthwhile.
+They all want to feel as if theyaree valued.

 Currently, our school systems have a variety of ways to handle disciplinary actions.
 However, they are not working for multiple reasons.
 Students need to be educated.
-They are not being taught the right way of things by being kicked out of school and giving up their education.
-They have to be taught the right and wrongs of behavior.
+They are not being taught how to improve their actions by being kicked out of school and giving up their education.
 They have to know people care.
 They need time to be isolated and guidance to help students find the right way to behave.
 Once all of that is accomplished, students also need to ask permission not get back in the classrooms.
 This holds them accountable and forces them to face their discrepancies as well as ways they can improve.
 Above all, the student needs to know that his or her school family care and want only the best for him or her!!